owlmafia/capi-teal/readme.md

 4) Locking / unlocking: Investors lock shares here to be entitled to the dividend.
 Investors can unlock the shares (transfer them to themselves) by opting-out of the app.

+**Ownership**

+DAOs can be created by a single account (basic signature).
+During creation, they can optionally enter a different address as owner, which will be authorized to withdraw funds, update the DAO's smart contracts and data.
+This allows to configure a multisig while keeping the DAO creation flow simple.

 ## customer_escrow.py

 This is where DAO's customers send payments.
 It can only send funds to the DAO's escrow.